 Writing A Thesis Table Of Contents: Basic Tutorial

 The Table of Contents is not a difficult part of your thesis but it is definitely necessary.
 This area of your paper is important because you have several parts and your reader needs to be able to find his way around.
 Think of your table of contents as a map that will guide your reader through your thesis.
 It also highlights the important parts of your article and leads the reader towards parts that may interest him.
-I have developed a simple tutorial on how to create your table of contents so that your reader doesn’t get lost.
+This professional custom thesis writing service has developed a simple tutorial on how to create your table of contents so that your reader doesn’t get lost.

 It will also highlight the special parts of your paper and let the reader know what you feel is important.